pierre-fromager/raapins/README.md

 ### Create

 * App
-* Config
+* Router
 * Entity

 ### Modify

-* Service methods
+* Service methods POST hydrator

 ### Extension

 * Model
-* Sql storage
-* Redis storage
+* Storage adapter (Sql, Redis)

 ## Tests

 ### Purpose

-For testing purpose in src/tests you can play with client.js.
+In src/tests you can play with client.js.

-Some required dependencies should be satisfied, mainly async and newman.
+Some required dependencies should be satisfied, mainly async and newman; use npm i.

-This simulate // request load connections.
+This simulates by default 100// requests.

 ### Features

-Newman let you replay Postman's usecase collection as runner.
+Newman let you replay Postman's collection in runner mode.
 Async let you play runner in async mode (//).

 ### Settings